-Kaliya Young, a respected leader in the decentralized identity community, produced a paper about Hyperledger Indy and Aries that some of our customers may have questions about.
+Kaliya Young, a respected leader in the decentralized identity community, produced a that some of our customers may have questions about.
 We’d like to publish our response in the open.
 While we won’t get into specifics in this post, we resonate with many of her points and have been evolving our platform to not only remain relevant, but innovate on what it means to be a decentralized identity platform.

 Background on Trinsic and Hyperledger Identity Technology

 The Hyperledger Indy + Aries bundle of technologies, complete with Anoncreds verifiable credential format, was the first production-ready suite of SSI technologies to hit the market.
 Trinsic’s founding team were key contributors in the beginnings of the Aries project.
 Shortly thereafter, Trinsic launched the world’s first full-stack SSI platform based on these technologies.
 Subsequently, that Aries-powered platform has been used in hundreds of proofs-of-concept, pilot projects, and production deployments.
 Those experiences produced mountains of learnings critical for application developers, infrastructure vendors such as ourselves, and the open source community in our shared goal of self-sovereign identity.

 As more customers went into production, we gathered their feedback and heard them loud and clear.
 We made improvements to our platform to address their concerns where it was possible.
 However, when we realized our customers were facing critical limitations caused by the underlying tech stack, we began developing an updated version of our platform that would reduce our dependency on these technologies and enable a better platform for our customers.

 Moving Forward with Trinsic Ecosystems

 Trinsic’s goal is to be the infrastructure of choice for developers who are building identity wallets and ecosystems to provide more people access to re-usable and self-sovereign identity.
 We make complex technology easy to use through turnkey APIs and understandable documentation.